Bob Casey Sr.: Fourth gubernatorial run and election

 After a decade practicing law, Casey made a fourth bid for governor in 1986, billing himself as the "real Bob Casey" to distinguish himself and make light of the mistaken identity follies of the past.
 Dubbed "the three-time loss from Holy Cross" by detractors, Casey hired two then generally unknown political strategists, James Carville and Paul Begala, to lead his campaign staff.

 Unlike his three previous tries, Casey won the Democratic primary, defeating Philadelphia district attorney (and future Philadelphia Mayor and two term governor) Ed Rendell.
 He then faced Thornburgh's lieutenant governor, Bill Scranton in the general election.
 The race was considered too close to call until three weeks before the election, when a poster appeared statewide, depicting Scranton as a "dope smoking hippie".
 Casey condemned this poster in the Pittsburgh Press on October 18, 1986.
 On the Saturday before election day, however, Carville launched the now infamous "guru ad", a TV advert which attacked Scranton's practice of transcendental meditation.
-Casey defeated Scranton by a margin of 79,000 votes.
+Casey defeated Scranton by 79,216 votes.

 Governor

-Inaugurated January 20, 1987, Casey was immediately confronted with several serious issues.
+Inaugurated on January 20, 1987, Casey was immediately confronted with several serious issues.
 Budd Dwyer, the state treasurer who had been convicted on charges of accepting kickbacks, committed suicide at a televised press conference just two days into his term.
 Casey brought what he called an "activist government" to Pennsylvania, expanding health care services for women, introducing reforms to the state's welfare system, and introducing an insurance program for uninsured children (which became a model for the successful SCHIP program later adopted nationwide).
 House Bill 20, entitled the Children's Health Insurance Act, created the Children's Health Insurance Program (CHIP) in Pennsylvania.
 According to PA's CHIP website, "Pennsylvania's CHIP program would later be used as the model for the federal government's SCHIP program.
-Legislation for the federal CHIP program was signed into law August 5, 1997 by former President Bill Clinton."
+Legislation for the federal CHIP program was signed into law August 5, 1997, by former president Bill Clinton."

 Casey also introduced a "capital for a day" program, where the state's official business was conducted from eighteen different communities throughout the state.
 Despite charges that his administration squandered a budget surplus and ran the state into record annual budget deficits, Casey remained popular with voters, easily winning re-election in 1990 against abortion-rights Republican nominee Barbara Hafer.
 Polling data showed that abortion attitudes were a stronger predictor of vote choice than party affiliation.